Signed-eliminable graphs and free multiplicities on the braid arrangement: Signed-eliminable graphs

-\begin{rem} The definition of a bicolor-eliminable graph with a bicolor-elimination ordering is just a generalization of the vertex elimination order on a graph with one-colored edges.
-Hence, from the viewpoint of Definition \ref{chordalgraph} and Theorem \ref{Stanley}, a bicolor-eliminable graph can be regarded as a generalization of a chordal graph.
+\begin{rem} The definition of a signed-eliminable graph with a signed-elimination ordering is just a generalization of the vertex elimination order on a non-signed graph.
+Hence, from the viewpoint of Definition \ref{chordalgraph} and Theorem \ref{Stanley}, a signed-eliminable graph can be regarded as a generalization of a chordal graph.
 Theorem \ref{Nuida} in Section three also supports this generalization. \end{rem}

-Let us investigate the properties of bicolor-eliminable graphs.
+Let us investigate the properties of signed-eliminable graphs.
 The next proposition follows immediately by definition.

-\begin{prop} If some induced subgraph of $G$ is not bicolor-eliminable, then $G$ is not bicolor-eliminable either. \end{prop}
+\begin{prop} If some induced subgraph of $G$ is not signed-eliminable, then $G$ is not signed-eliminable either. \end{prop}

 Now let us state the main theorem in this section, which will play the key role to characterize free multiplicities on the braid arrangement.